 The goal of the Algebra I curriculum is to develop sound critical thinking and flexible problem solving skills while best preparing students for the rigors of their next math course.
-This course is designed to be completed in one or two years, depending on the proficiency of the student.
+This course is designed to be completed in one year.
 It focuses on developing competency in reading, writing, and manipulating algebraic notations.
 The topics of study include the use of variables and exponents, evaluating and solving algebraic expressions, equations and inequalities, operations with polynomials, graphing linear equations, solving quadratic equations, and working with algebraic fractions.
 This approach to education puts an emphasis on discovery, independence, freedom of choice, and cooperative learning.

 Students must have fully completed Algebra I and Geometry and need a teacher recommendation to be placed in Algebra II.
 This is a rigorous and competitive course that contains some of our top math students.
 The focus is on polynomials, operations and simplifying rational expressions, working with the graphing calculator and other graphing devices to explore functions and transformations.
 Students engage with radians and degrees, connecting the unit circle and the graphs of periodic functions to one another.
 Working both independently and cooperatively, students seek to solve word problems and other challenging material.